Prunus sibirica F106 Whole Genome v1.0 Assembly & Annotation

 Publication: submitted for publication

-Authors list: Lin Wang#, Mengzhen Huang#, Zhuo Chen#, Jiao Zhang#, Xuewen Wang#, Gaopu Zhu, Han Zhao, Huimin Liu, Qiang Gao, Hongwei Lu, Wanyu Xu, Ningning Gou, Huilong Du, Xiuxiu Li, Chen Chen, Haikun Bai, Xuchun Zhu1, Chu Wang, Yujing Zhang, Tiezhu Li, Wenquan Bao, Qiuping Zhang, Xiaoli Zhang, Depeng Wang, Jiang Hu, Jingjing Li, Jeffrey L. Bennetzen*, Chengzhi Liang*, Ta-na Wuyun*
+Authors list: Lin Wang#, Mengzhen Huang#, Zhuo Chen#, Jiao Zhang#, Xuewen Wang#, Gaopu Zhu, Han Zhao, Huimin Liu, Qiang Gao, Hongwei Lu, Wanyu Xu, Ningning Gou, Huilong Du, Xiuxiu Li, Chen Chen, Haikun Bai, Xuchun Zhu1, Chu Wang, Yujing Zhang, Tiezhu Li, Wenquan Bao, Qiuping Zhang, Xiaoli Zhang, Depeng Wang, Jiang Hu, Jingjing Li, Jeffrey L. Bennetzen*, Chengzhi Liang*, Ta-na Wuyun* Genome and resequencing 307 genotypes provide insights into the domestication and quality-trait genetics of apricots.

 #These authors contributed equally: Lin Wang, Mengzhen Huang, Zhuo Chen, Hongwei Lu, Xuewen Wang.